eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

     dune -- cleos get table eosio eosio rammarket
     ```

-2. Observe the output which should look like the following:
+2. Observe the output which should look like the sample below:

     ```text
     {